OreoPacket2109/AMLS_23-24_SN20086546/README.md

 # Applied Machine Learning Systems (2023-24) Code
 ## Project Description
-Code for ELEC0134

-Code develops CNNs for binary and multiclass classification.

-Two CNNs developed for each task to compare different structures' performances.

-Code prints out confusion matrices, accuracy scores, and learning curves.
-(Example images)
+This project contains the code for the ELEC0134 assignment.
+The code develops CNNs for a binary classification and a multiclass classification tasks.
+Two types of CNNs -- one following the "pyramid" structure, and the other following the "reverse-pyramid" structure -- will be developed for each task.

+The binary classification task involves classifying grayscale images of anterior posterior chest X-ray scans from the PneumoniaMNIST dataset into two classes: normal and pneumonia.

+The multiclass classification task involves classifying RGB images of colorectal tissues from the PathMNIST dataset into nine classes: Adipose (ADI), background (BACK), debris (DEB), lymphocytes (LYM), mucus (MUC), smooth muscle (MUS), normal colon mucosa (NORM), cancer-associated stroma (STR), colorectal adenocarcinoma epithelium (TUM).

+Both datasets can be found [here](https://medmnist.com/).

+This code will also print out each develped CNN's confusion matrix, accuracy score, and learning curves (losses vs. epoch, and losses vs. training set size).

 ## Project Organisation
+The project folder is arranged as follows:
+- a
+  - a
+  -

 Folder arrangement.

 All files can be run from main.py